Illinois risks millions in penalties under a new federal law due to errors in determining who qualifies for food assistance.

-The state's Supplemental Nutrition Assistance Program (SNAP) error rate was 11.56% in 2024, exceeding the national average and ranking worse than 38 other states.
+The Illinois Supplemental Nutrition Assistance Program (SNAP) error rate was 11.56% in 2024, worse than 38 other states and higher than the national average.

 Illinois' comeback story starts here.